 Based on NDEP guidance and the results of the Soil Investigation Programs, Tronox will excavate contaminated soil to the excavation boundaries shown on Figure 1.
 Excavation areas in RZ-B will extend to the depths shown on Figure 1 and are presented in Table 1.
-At RZ-B -11 and -22 additional soil samples will be collected during remediation to refine the bottom of the excavation.
+In some instances additional samples have been collected to refine the bottom of the excavation.- The final depths will be modified pending receipt of the data.- At RZ-B -11 and -22 additional soil samples will be collected during remediation to refine the bottom of the excavation.
 Table 1 shows the chemical group(s) driving the target excavation depths for each excavation area except for the excavation areas RZ-B-15 and -18.
 These two excavations will extend to the bottom of the basements in Unit Buildings 1 and 2, respectively, at a depth of approximately 8 feet, to remove material above the concrete slab.

 Soil sampling performed in the area between Unit Buildings 4 and 5 shows that the shallow soil is impacted with HCB in the northern portion (RZ-B-19), perchlorate and arsenic in the eastern portion (RZ-B-21), and perchlorate in the southern portion (RZ-B-20).
-Excavations to a depth of 1.5, 4 and 2 feet are proposed in these areas, respectively.
+Excavations to a depth of 1.5, 4 and 42 feet are proposed in these areas, respectively.
 Perchlorate was also detected above screening levels below these depths in RZ-B-20 and -21; however, to avoid damage to the utilities, these soils will be addressed with alternative remediation approaches.
 Excavated soil will be transported for permanent off-Site disposal at the Republic Landfill in Apex, Nevada or other approved landfills, in accordance with sampling results and landfill acceptance criteria.